CannaSense Total Wellness Guidelines and Standards

 B 18 Consumer: Any person who makes a contribution to the Collective in order to receive the use of Products or Services that are offered to market by Collective, who in turn, consumes or utilizes said products or services.
 Consumers may be Caregivers, qualified Patients or completely unaffiliated with the Collective in any way as long as a verified CA Medical Cannabis Recommendation is submitted to Collective.

-B 20 Patient: A Patient is a Caregiver, and all of the above, that has submitted a valid CA Medical Cannabis Recommendation but has not made a donation for a Welcome Kit for full participation in the Collective, including revenue sharing.
+B 20 Patient: A Patient has submitted a valid Medical Cannabis Recommendation but has not purchased a Welcome Kit for full membership in the Collective, including revenue sharing.
 Patients who are trained and authorized to assist new enrollments are eligible for the $100 Caregiver fee for each enrollment for which they are the Parent Affiliate.
 Patients are not eligible for the Bonus payouts until and unless they donate for a Welcome Kit.
 A Patient may donate towards items or products that contain THC from the Apothecary at the Listed Patient Prices published on the CannaSense.com website

 B 21 Member: A Member is a Caregiver and all of the above that contributes $420 towards a Welcome Kit.
 A Patient or Caregiver may upgrade at any time to activate their Member Status qualifying them for up to 30% off Listed Patient Price through their Affiliate ID and enabling them to qualify at that time to begin receiving compensation from the Bonus payouts on the downline network under them, subject to training and authorization requirements.

 B 22 Non-Patient Member: A Non-Patient Member is a Caregiver that advocates for, but does not consume Medical Cannabis and all of the above.
-A Caregiver may upgrade to Non-Patient Member at any time with a $300 donation towards a Non-Patient Member Welcome Kit.
+A Caregiver may upgrade to Non-Patient Member at any time with a $300 payment towards a Non-Patient Member Welcome Kit.
 A Non-Patient Member may also become a Member at any time by submitting a valid CA Medical Cannabis Recommendation to activate their access to items or products containing THC.
+No longer applicable.

 B 23 Ranked Caregiver: A Ranked Caregiver is a person actively engaged in promoting the Collective to all those that would benefit from establishing a relationship to further carry out the mission and vision of CannaSense Total Wellness.
 It is the wish and the hope of the Collective to train and develop compassionate people willing to learn business practices and leadership skills to attract, train and motivate future Caregivers, Patients, and Members to build an organization and achieve the Rank of Sr. Vice Chairman.
 Ranked Caregivers may be called upon from time to time to assist new persons with their enrollment for anyone tied to their Affiliate Number in their downline network and they will have incentives to complete additional training and continuing education, but at no time be required to contribute for item(s) or product(s) as part of being a Ranked Caregiver.
 The Collective understands that even though an individuals’ passion and motivation for being involved in CannaSense may vary, it is utmost to remember that the Collective’s primary mission to help patients obtain their medicine.